AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 When building the new web component, there are two servers you can use to test your component.

-Running `npm run serve` will start the polymer server where you can view your web component demo at [http://localhost:3001/demo/](http://localhost:3001/demo/).
+Running `npm run serve` will start the polymer server where you can view your web component demo at http://localhost:3001/demo/.

-Running `npm run bundle:test` will start a webpack server of bundled assets that you can view at [http://localhost:8080/](http://localhost:8080/).
+Running `npm run bundle:test` will start a Rollup server of bundled assets that you can view at http://localhost:10001/docs/.
+You can use the server to test the bundled output in modern and legacy browsers.

 ## Editing your Polymer demo